 Studio photographers will appreciate that the Sony A9 (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the P900 and the A9 have been discontinued, but can regularly be found used on eBay.
+The P900 was replaced by the Nikon P950, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.